 Questions also remain about whether the promised raises are really paid for and whether they could be repealed later when the national spotlight doesn’t shine as brightly on Oklahoma.

 Yesterday, former Democrat turned Republican Governor Mary Fallin of Oklahoma signed a $447 million dollar tax increase.
-It was the first time since 1990 that taxes were raised in the conservative-dominated state, which has one of the lowest taxes on oil and gas industry — 2% compared to 12% in energy giant North Dakota.
+It was the first time since 1990 that taxes were raised in the conservative-dominated state, which has one of the lowest taxes on oil and gas industry – 2% compared to 12% in energy giant North Dakota.
+Taxes are a necessary part of society and the rise in taxes of big corporations can help ease the burden on the everyday person.
+So many residents are in need of tax resolution services so they can pay off their taxes and face their issues with the IRS.
+This is another step forward in ensuring the corporations that need to be properly taxed, are taxed.

 “We finally have made it,” Oklahoma Governor Mary Fallin told assembled reporters at a press conference in Oklahoma state’s capital, Oklahoma City, yesterday.